 If you don’t mind a book with dog-eared pages or writing on some pages, a used book can be a great choice.

 You can find used books in fair to excellent condition at sites like Amazon, eBay or Textbooks.com.
 Oftentimes you can get a huge discount on books.

 For example, Psychology by David Myers, is around $173 brand new at Amazon.
 However, you can get the same book in “acceptable” condition on Ebay for just $20.

 So if you can put up with a little wear and tear, you can save significantly on the purchase price.

 But if you go this route, make sure you compare multiple sites for the best rate before renting.
-Right now, Chegg has that Psychology book for rent for around $35.
-But Campus Book Rentals has it for the semester for about $22.

 Even if you can buy used textbooks or rent your books, the cost of textbooks for multiple classes can still add up in the hundreds.